vintagedave/Fontimize/README.md

 ### `optimise_fonts_for_multiple_text()`

 Similar to `optimise_fonts_for_html_contents`, except the input is a list of Python strings.
-The contents of those strings are used to generate the glyphs for the optimised fonts.
+The contents of those strings are used to generate the glyphs for the optimised fonts: there will be a glyph for every unique character in the input strings (if the input fonts contain the required glyphs.)

 Pass in a list of font files (`fonts` parameter) as the input font files to optimise based on the text.